 He deceived them and they just were clueless.
 Day after day after day through the ministry of Jesus his heart got more hard and more hard and more hard and more hard.
-The same sun that melts the wax, hardens the clay.
-And while the disciples were melting under the Son of righteousness, he was hardening harder and harder and harder and harder.
+The same sun that melts the wax hardens the clay.
+And while the disciples were melting under the Son of Righteousness, he was hardening harder and harder and harder and harder.

 You ought to be warned, my friend.
-Don't stay around Jesus Christ if it's hardening you, get away, lest you become like Judas.
-See his view of the kingdom was earthly.
-How could he gain for himself here and now.
+Don't stay around Jesus Christ if it's hardening you.
+Get away, lest you become like Judas.
+See, his view of the kingdom was earthy.
+How could he gain for himself here and now?
 And for the disciples it was increasingly heavenly and he concealed the fact that he was a tare, he concealed the fact that he was a fruitless branch described in John 15 by the Lord Himself.
-When Judas was sitting in that upper room and Jesus taught in John 15, I don't think the disciples knew...I don't think they'd all came together even when Judas left, that he was that fruitless branch attached to Christ with nothing growing that was going to be cut down, thrown into the fire.
+When Judas was sitting in that upper room and Jesus taught in John 15, I don't think the disciples knew they...I don't think that it all came together even when Judas left, that he was that fruitless branch attached to Christ with nothing growing that was going to be cut down, thrown into the fire.
 And Jesus never exposed him.
-All of those years He never told the others.
-But Jesus did extend to him love and affection, even at the last supper in John 13, He took the sop which was some kind of bread and you dipped it in a keroseth(??), it's...we'll talk a little more about it, but it's kind of a paste that...like a jam that you put on the bread and He gave it to Judas is what you did to the honored guest, always reaching out with affection, always reaching out with love to Judas, always.
+All through those years He never told the others.
+But Jesus did extend to him love and affection.
+Even at the last supper in John 13, He took the sop, which was some kind of bread and you dipped it in a keroseth.
+It's...we'll talk a little more about it, but it's kind of a paste that...like a jam that you put on the bread and He gave it to Judas, is what you did to the honored guest, always reaching out with affection, always reaching out with love to Judas, always.

-And then there were all those times when Judas was right there, you know, arm's length from the face of Jesus and Jesus was warning people about money and saying you can't love God and money, you can't serve two masters.
+And then there were all those times when Judas was right there, you know, arm's length from the face of Jesus and Jesus was warning people about money and saying you can't love God and money.
+You can't serve two masters.
 Who do you think he was talking to?
-Sometimes you come to church, you sit in here with thousands of people and you think I'm preaching to you...I am, but the point is, I don't know you, God does, and sometimes it feels like I'm going right into you with a direct shot.
-Well here's Judas standing in the front and Jesus is saying...don't be concerned about earthly riches, don't lay up your treasure here, put it in heaven, you can't serve God and money, don't worry about what you give up in this life, I'll give you everything in My Kingdom.
-And it never penetrated, it...it just made him hard.
+Sometimes you come to church, you sit in here with thousands of people and you think I'm preaching to you.
+I am, but the point is, I don't know you, but God does, and sometimes it feels like I'm going right into you with a direct shot.
+Well here's Judas standing in the front and Jesus is saying, don't be concerned about earthly riches, don't lay up your treasure here, put it in heaven, you can't serve God and money, don't worry about what you give up in this life, I'll give you everything in My kingdom.
+And it...it never penetrated, it...it just made him hard.

 And then Jesus in Luke 16 gave the parable of the unjust steward and warned about having tremendous opportunity, tremendous privilege and wasting it and getting pitched out into outer darkness.
 And then He told a parable in Matthew 22 about the great wedding feast, and everybody was invited.
-All the guests were to come and somebody came to the wedding feast and didn't have a wedding garment, he's a party crasher, a kingdom crasher.
+All the guests were to come and somebody came to the wedding feast and didn't have a wedding garment.
+He's a party crasher, a kingdom crasher.
 And they picked him up and threw him out into outer darkness where there's weeping and wailing and gnashing of teeth.
 Who do you think He's talking to?

-I think that the message of repentance was offered repeatedly right in Judas' face.
+I think that the...the message of repentance was offered repeatedly right in Judas' face.
 And while it was melting the wax in the other's lives, it was hardening the clay in his because he was so evil, so wicked, so ambitious, so proud, so money hungry.

-So this is a tragic man and I think Jesus reached out to him in tenderness, love and affection.
-Never exposed him.
-Showed him affection when He gave him the sop at the last supper.
+So this is a tragic man and I think Jesus reached out to him in tenderness, love and affection; never exposed him; showed him affection when He gave him the sop at the last supper.
 I think Jesus preached to him, preached to him, preached to him, preached to him right in his face and his heart just got harder and harder and harder.
-No wonder...no wonder Jesus said he is a son of perdition.
+No wonder, no wonder Jesus said he is a son of perdition.
 What describes him most is his utter lostness.

 Judas is so tragic.
 And I want you to understand his culpability.
 And I also want you to understand that Jesus reached out and spoke to him and preached to him and directed His words at him, as well as His love and His affection at him.
-And that to me is like the universal gospel offer, that increases his culpability and defines his unbelief as obstinate.
-And he is guilty and yet God in His amazing, incredible providence and power fit that man's obstinate unbelief into the plan to fulfill the Scripture so that no one could ever say that things went wrong in Jesus' life and oops, this happened.
+And that to me is like the universal gospel offer that increases his culpability and defines his unbelief as obstinate.
+And he is guilty, and yet God in His amazing, incredible providence and power fit that man's obstinate unbelief into the plan to fulfill the Scripture so that no one could ever say that things went wrong in Jesus' life and oops, this happened.
 This was planned from the start.

 So his name and his call.
 Next time his development, sad, sad story.

 Father, we thank You this morning for the Word, as we always do.
 What would we know about anything without the Scripture?
-Even this, so dark and so tragic is so important.
-Lessons of this man's life are a profound and many that already our souls are gripped by the unimaginable reality that a man could spend three years walking, talking, eating, sleeping, sharing life with the eternal God, creator of the universe in human form and not only not be affected positively, but be affected negatively so that admiration turned to indifference and indifference turned to hate and hate turned to betrayal and betrayal resulted in suicide which resulted in damnation.
+Even this, so dark and so tragic, is so important.
+Lessons of this man's life are a profound and many that already our souls are gripped by the unimaginable reality that a man could spend three years walking, talking, eating, sleeping, sharing life with the eternal God, Creator of the universe in human form and not only not be affected positively, but be affected negatively so that admiration turned to indifference and indifference turned to hate and hate turned to betrayal and betrayal resulted in suicide which resulted in damnation.
 What a horrible story.
 But what an instructive one.
 Help us all to examine our own hearts.
-We want to stand with the eleven, with all their commonness and all their simplicity, we want to stand with those who love You, who embrace You, who believe and who serve You.
+We want to stand with the eleven, with all their commonness and all their simplicity.
+We want to stand with those who love You, who embrace You, who believe and who serve You.
 This is our privilege.
 Amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).